freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/cplusplus/terms-to-know-for-beginners/index.md

 **2 Debugger :** Software that helps you find errors in your program , and resolve them before execution.
 Imagine FaceBook crashing on loading an application or a game crashing all of a sudden.
 To prevent faulty execution of a program, the debugger is a programmer's best friend.

-**3 Compiler :** A compiler is that part of the computer which converts your high level program code to simple machine code : 0s & 1s ; so that a computer understands the commands and executes them.
+**3 Compiler :** A compiler is the part of the computer which converts your high level program code to machine code : 0s & 1s ; so that the computer's Central Processing Unit (CPU) can understand the commands and execute them.
 From now on, we will be using the word **compiler** frequently.

 *Q : Try searching for an IDE on Google and run your first program on it .
 Check the output*